gauthma/LaTeX/docs/README.md

 My LaTeX templates
 ===

 These are the templates I use for most of my interactions with LaTeX.
-The example *LaTeX* files are processed using *XeLaTeX*, except for `cv` (*LuaLaTeX*, to ease the use of pretty fonts), and `presentation`, which for annoying TeXncial reasons, requires `pdflatex`.
+The example *LaTeX* files are processed using *XeLaTeX*, except for `cv` (*LuaLaTeX*, to ease the use of pretty fonts), and `presentation`, which for annoying TeXnical reasons, requires `pdflatex`.

 Bear in mind that PDF is a [vector format][2], so including raster images might lead to poor results.
 You can ameliorate the problem by trial and error, tweaking scale factors, image width, etc.

 All of these templates depend on a... *sizable* number of packages.
-However, all of these should be available in TeXLive.
+However, all of these should be available in the TeXLive package (in Archlinux, at least, they are).
 If such is not the case, the reader can always install them on a local TeX tree (see the [TeX Trickery](#tex-trickery) section).

 Usage
 ---

-In the first two of the next three commands, `your_document_dir` must not exist; it should be the name of the new folder which will contain your document.
+In the first command below, `your_document_dir` must not exist; it should be the name of the new folder which will contain your document.

 ```bash
 $ git clone https://github.com/gauthma/LaTeX.git your_document_dir